git & git-lfs

 Set up procedure

-Note that you may need to edit your ~/.gitconfig or ~/.ssh/config files to add some new config and remove old, out-of-date config (see below.)
+Note that long-time users of the CSF may need to edit your ~/.gitconfig or ~/.ssh/config files to remove old, proxy-related config (see below.)

 module load tools/gcc/git/2.43.0